gilpanal/beatbytebot/README.md

 This project is a sample Telegram bot that allows you process specific messages, mainly audio, to display them in a web site to be public.

+Disclaimer:
+The current status of this project is NOT READY TO PRODUCTION due a security risk which will be covered in a future development.
+The link to files are retrieved from Telegram servers including the bot token at the URL which is meant to be private and not visible for anyone publicly.
+So please, do not host the current code as it is right now in a public way or you will expose this vulnerability.
+Any suggestion to improve or overcome this gap is more than welcome.

 Requirements:
 - Node.js (v14)
 - Firebase Project and Database: https://firebase.google.com/docs/admin/setup#set-up-project-and-service-account